-The utilities for sampling again are computed based on backwards induction.
+The utilities for sampling again are computed based on backwards induction (See Supplementary materials for more explanation on this algorithm).
 The model first considers the utility for the final sample N in the sequence, which is simply the reward value associated with the Nth state (because taking the option is the only available action for the final sample in a sequence).